Dr. Edythe Strand Explains CAS for Caregivers

 DTTC Defined

-DTTC is a therapy approach that helps kids learn how to move their mouth muscles for talking.
-It focuses on practicing different mouth movements.
-Unlike other speech therapies, DTTC is effective for kids with severe speech problems.
+DTTC is a therapy approach that helps young children learn how to move their mouth muscles for talking.
+It focuses on practicing different mouth movements and is a good fit for children just beginning treatment.
+Unlike other speech therapies, DTTC is effective for kids with moderate to severe speech problems.
 Your speech pathologist picks specific speech motor movements to practice extensively, slowly helping kids do it on their own.

 The amazing thing about this therapy is that when your child learns to make one speech motor movement, he can use that skill for other movements too.
 For example, learning to say the “p” sound in “up” can help with saying “p” in “pup.”
 And once your child gets good at saying single words, it helps him talk in longer sentences and have conversations.